 Cardigan Street, Jericho, OX2 6BG

-Blue Room, St Aldates Tavern - Lectures, Workshops, Sessions
+Blue Room, St Aldates Tavern (sessions, concerts)

 St Aldates, OX1 1BU

 Access is through through the main bar and up two flights of stairs, there is no ramped or lift access.
 This venue is not accessible to wheelchair users - please accept our apologies.

 48-51 Broad Street, OX1 3BQ

 There is ramped access through Music Shop frontage (far left side of the row of shops), then a lift or long flight of stairs down to next level.
 From the lift go down three steps with a handrail (or lift beside it) then gentle slope access into Norrington Room.

 For more information please contact Blackwell's on 01865 792792.

-The Crown - Sessions
+The Crown PH (sessions)

 59a Cornmarket Street OX1 3HB

 Access through both entrances is up one large step, there is no ramped access.
 There are also no disabled toilets.
 This venue will only host informal sessions, and there are alternative session venues which are wheelchair accessible.